-- applies the knowledge in Interaction Of Analysis in actual class room situation and Teaching Strategies - develops skill in Effective Communication - develops interest in knowing Dynamic Methods Of Teaching Chemistry. - develops scientific/positive attitude towards the teaching and learning. - appreciates the contribution of the subjects to the teaching and learning.
+- understands the nature and scope of chemistry, the principles of curriculum construction and organization of subject matter, psychology of learning chemistry. - develops the special qualities of a good chemistry teacher. - applies the knowledge in interaction of analysis in actual class room situation and teaching strategies. - develops skill in effective communication. - develops interest in knowing dynamic methods of teaching chemistry. - develops scientific/positive attitude towards the teaching and learning. - appreciates the contribution of the subjects to the teaching and learning.